Suboxone Clinics in Georgia

 Talbott At Dunwoody - Atlanta, GA

-Talbott At Dunwoody is a suboxone drug treatment facility in Atlanta, GA situated in the 30338 zip code.
+Talbott At Dunwoody is a suboxone treatment facility in Atlanta, Georgia located in the 30338 zip code.

 Location: 4480 North Shallowford Road, Suite 224, Atlanta, GA 30338 in DeKalb County